Variational measurement-based quantum computation for generative modeling: Methods

 \subsection{PQC, generative models, and QCBM}

 A parametrized quantum circuit (PQC) is a specialized quantum circuit composed of single and two-qubit gates equipped with adjustable parameters.
 Over time, researchers have put forth various strategies employing PQCs to tackle generative learning tasks \cite{benedetti2019generative, liu2018d}.
 The efficient sampling capabilities inherent in quantum circuits serve as a compelling motivation for us to delve deeper into discerning the properties of PQCs that can boost their effectiveness in generative learning tasks.
 In this article, the PQC that we will be using is inspired and prescribed by MBQC and hence referred to as variational MBQC.
 A schematic diagram of this variational MBQC can be found in Fig.~\ref{fig:mbqc-circuit-equi} where the quantum circuit is referred to as a PQC.
 Generative learning refers to a category of unsupervised machine learning methods that aim to model the underlying probability distribution of a data set.
 In other words, generative models learn how data is generated and can subsequently generate new data samples that resemble the original data set.
 Generative models can be of two types. \textit{Explicit} generative models provide a tractable expression for the probability distribution $q_{\bm{\theta}}(x)$ they generate ($\bm{\theta}$ being the variational parameters and $x$ being a sample), while \textit{implicit} models define a stochastic process that generates samples from this distribution \cite{mohamed2016learning}.
 We will mainly talk about \textit{implicit} generative models in this paper.
 The training data set of a generative model is a collection of $M$ independent and identically distributed ($i.i.d.$) samples $D=\{ x_{1}, x_{2}, .., x_{M} \}$, where the samples $x_{k}\in \{ 0,1 \}^{N}$ are $N$-bit strings.
 The corresponding distribution $\pi(x)$ is unknown and the goal is to design and train a model that can approximate $\pi(x)$ by generating its own samples from its empirical model distribution $q_{\bm{\theta}}(x)$.
+The key ingredient of classical generative models is a neural network (NN), with trainable weights and biases, that can learn an underlying probability distribution.
+In contrast, quantum generative modeling replaces the NN with a quantum circuit, and the overall model here is referred to as QCBM.
 The foundational structure of a QCBM closely resembles that of the VQE algorithm \cite{peruzzo2014variational}, which comprises several essential components: a sufficiently expressive PQC incorporating both single-qubit parametrized gates and two-qubit gates, a classical post-processing stage where we compute the cost function and its corresponding gradient using samples generated by the PQC, and a feedback loop that iteratively updates the PQC parameters based on the cost function until convergence is achieved.
 This cyclic process continues until the cost function reaches a stable state.
 In a standard QCBM, a PQC prepares a parametrized state $|\psi(\bm{\theta})\rangle$, and a quantum measurement following the Born rule $q_{\bm{\theta}}(x)=| \langle x|\psi(\bm{\theta})\rangle |^{2}$ is used to generate the model distribution.
 Each run of the PQC produces a single sample from $q_{\bm{\theta}}(x)$.
 The fundamental advantage of a QCBM is that it allows efficient unbiased sampling from the encoded distribution which is a desirable property in generative models.